• Skip to primary navigation

 Welcome!

 Hi there!
-I’m Elli, a wife and mama to three kiddos under four.
+I’m Elli, a wife and stay at home, homeschooling mama to four almost five kiddos.
 I have a passion for creating a cozy yet minimal home for my family.
+We live on about 10 acres and homestead in our free time.
 I hope you’ll stick around for lots of great inspiration!
 Read more about me here.

 Recent Posts

-• How to Make a Pom Pom Garland
+• How to Make a Linen Tea Towel

 Recent Comments